 How to get to Ashbridges Bay and Beaches Park by TTC Subway

-From Woodbine Station take #92 Woodbine South to Lakeshore bus south on Woodbine Avenue to Ashbridges Bay Loop which is located right in the park.
+From Woodbine Station take the #92 Woodbine South bus south on Woodbine Avenue to Ashbridges Bay Loop which is located at the park.

 As an alternate to the Subway / Bus combination above, you can also catch the 501 or 502 Streetcar East along Queens Street or the 503 Streetcar East on King Street and get off at Coxwell Avenue or Woodbine Loop.
 Exit and walk south along Coxwell Ave or Northern Dancer Boulevard into the Beaches.